nateReiners/project_proposal/docs/README.md

 ## Minimum Viable Product

-TogLink is a web application inspired by 500px built using Ruby on Rails and React/Redux.
+##### TogLink is a web application inspired by 500px built using Ruby on Rails and React/Redux.
 It will include the following features with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

-  -New account creation, login, and guest/demo login -A production README, TODO: add this
+  1. New account creation, login, and guest/demo login
+  2. A production README, TODO: add this
-  -Hosting on Heroku
+  3. Hosting on Heroku
-  -Post Pictures
+  4. Post Pictures
-    -Adequate styling
+    ..* Adequate styling
-    -Smooth, bug-free navigation
+    ..* Smooth, bug-free navigation
-    -Adequate and appropriate seeds to demonstrate the feature -Follows
+    ..* Adequate and appropriate seeds to demonstrate the feature
+  5. Follows
-    -Adequate styling
+    ..* Adequate styling
-    -Smooth, bug-free navigation
+    ..* Smooth, bug-free navigation
-    -Adequate and appropriate seeds to demonstrate the feature -Home Feed
+    ..* Adequate and appropriate seeds to demonstrate the feature
+  6. Home Feed
-    -Adequate styling
+    ..* Adequate styling
-    -Smooth, bug-free navigation
+    ..* Smooth, bug-free navigation
-    -Adequate and appropriate seeds to demonstrate the feature -Profile Page
+    ..* Adequate and appropriate seeds to demonstrate the feature
+  7. Profile Page
-    -Adequate styling
+    ..* Adequate styling
-    -Smooth, bug-free navigation
+    ..* Smooth, bug-free navigation
-    -Adequate and appropriate seeds to demonstrate the feature
+    ..* Adequate and appropriate seeds to demonstrate the feature

 ## Design Docs